Applied Case: The Prisoner's Dilemma

 Cooperation is not sentimental.

 Cooperation is the strategy that preserves the most possibility of future non-destructive play.
 This does not mean cooperate with every predator forever.
-I am not stupid.
+I am not that stupid.

 If another agent repeatedly defects, cooperation may become self-erasure.